ginopalazzo/ginopalazzo.github.io/_posts/2018-02-27-pyshp-queries.markdown

     </a>
 </div>

-The goal is select parts of a shapefile map and save it as another collection of `.shp`, `.dbf`, `shx` files.
+The goal is to select parts of a shapefile map and save it as another collection of `.shp`, `.dbf`, `shx` files.
 For example:
 - select from Spanish census section:
     -  province: Madrid
     -  autonomy: Castilla y León, Galicia